 After hearing a scratching noise coming from the roof of the house, Alison discovers some dusty old dinner plates in the attic which have a flowered owl pattern.
 The design disappears when traced and made into paper owls by Alison.

-What is the connection between this, the loony gardener, the angry housekeeper and the legend of the old village magician who made a wife out of flowers and later turned into an owl when she betrayed him?
+What is the connection between this, Huw the loony gardener (Raymond Llewellyn), the angry housekeeper, Nancy (Dorothy Edwards) and the legend of the old village magician who made a wife out of flowers (called Blodeuwedd) who was later turned into an owl when she betrayed him?

-This Sunday tea time series was a sexually-charged tale of adolescent jealousy, produced by Granada TV and based on the unsettling, fantasy-tinged book by Alan Garner which was awarded the Carnegie Medal and Guardian Award for children’s fiction in 1967.
+The series was a sexually-charged tale of adolescent jealousy, produced by Granada TV and based on the unsettling, fantasy-tinged book by Alan Garner which was awarded the Carnegie Medal and Guardian Award for Children’s Fiction in 1967.